1. General provisions

 2.2 Time limit for complaint

-The complaint must be lodged with Norid by the time limit for complaints, which is 30 days after the date on which the decision was received by the applicant/domain name holder.
-The decision is regarded as received by the applicant/holder at the latest 14 days after the decision has been sent from Norid to the registrar.
+The complaint must be lodged with Norid by the time limit for complaints, which is 30 days after the date on which the decision was received by the applicant/subscriber.
+The decision is regarded as received by the applicant/subscriber at the latest 14 days after the decision has been sent from Norid to the registrar.

 2.3 The complaint